colbyhall/objective-zig/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-## Please Read
+> [!IMPORTANT]
-These bindings are work in progress.
-They may not compile to Zig and they may not function correctly.
-They have not been tested yet.
+> These bindings are work in progress.
+They may not function correctly or have a nasty api.
 Expect major changes to the runtime and how that impacts the frameworks.

----

 `objective-zig` is a work-in-progress Objective-C runtime and auto generated collection of Objective-C frameworks in zig.
 You can find the bindings generator at [objective-zig-gen](https://github.com/colbyhall/objective-zig-gen/tree/main).
 These bindings are not ready.
 See the notice at the bottom of the README.

 The [runtime](src/objc.zig) is based off of other Zig Objective-C runtimes ([objz](https://github.com/robbielyman/objz), [zig-objc](https://github.com/mitchellh/zig-objc), and [mach_objc](https://github.com/hexops/mach-objc)).